monaahassan/stackdash/README.md

 Check it out at stackdash.com

-Check out the lightning talk from Lambda School's Roundtable in May 2021 where I demo the app, describe the design process, and dive into some features.

 Getting Started
 The base technologies are JavaScript, HTML and CSS.
 The frontend leverages React, the backend uses Express and SQLite and the app lives on Heroku.